buttflattery/yii2-multimenu/README.md

     - `scrollActiveItemWhenPageLoad` : If `true`, will always scroll to the active menu item link after the page loads, default value is `true`.

+Remember when using any on the following menus if you are providing the `items` array manually, when specifying `label` for the submenus that further opens a menu you should not leave the `url` blank but `javascript::void(0)` as in the examples below.

 ## BigDrop minimal options with brand text

 ```php